secretstartups/handbook/blog/release-posts/index.html.md

 - Check all content for syntax errors, typos and grammar mistakes, remove extra whitespace.
 - Verify that the images look harmonic when scrolling through the page (for example, suppose that most of the images were screenshots taken of a large portion of the screen and one of them is super zoomed.
 This one should be ideally replaced with another that looks more like the rest of the images).
 - This should happen in the release post item review, but if there's time, double-check documentation links and product tiers.
-- Run the rake task to add/update deprecations in Docs and report any issues found to the PM and TW Reviewers who own the deprecation announcement
+- Run the [rake task to add/update deprecations in the docs](#update-the-deprecations-doc) and report any issues found to the PM and TW Reviewers who own the deprecation announcement

 Pay special attention to the release post Markdown file, which adds the introduction.
 Review the introduction briefly, but do not change the writing style nor the messaging;